 The guy looks dumb, I might hate him.
 The girl looks so gorgeous, I might like her.
-With these superficial notions, I had the impression that the series is rather conventional harem-type with the generic persona of the male protagonist whose path in the story is predictable and has a lot of encounter with different types of girls aside from the female lead.
-However, it’s not exactly as what I have thought because upon watching the first episode, I was ironically amused with the introduction as the male lead speaks through his mind figuratively surrounding his evil thoughts about youth and the society he revolves around.
+With these superficial notions, I had the impression that the series is rather a conventional harem with a generic persona of the male protagonist whose path in the story is predictable and has a lot of encounter with different types of girls aside from the female lead.
+However, it is not exactly what I thought because upon watching the first episode, I was ironically amused with the introduction as the male lead speaks through his mind figuratively surrounding his evil thoughts on youth and the society he revolves around.

 The guy’s name is Hachiman Hikigaya, and you might view him as an isolated man in the society who has nothing in the world but himself.
 He rather wants to be alone than to be involved in a group until such time, he is coerced to join the Service Club with hopes to improve himself and change his negative underlying thoughts about “youth”.
 He meets Yukino Yukinoshita, the leader of the Service Club, who is beautiful, smart, or to simply define her, she is everyone’s idol.
 However, Hachiman believes that changing himself is a way of running away from the reality.
 Despite his current situation, he still manages to be with Yukino in the club as they continue to help people to improve themselves.

 The plot is something interesting as it isn’t a typical story about youngsters.
 If you are looking for the involvement of romance, you might reject the series.
-The absence of romance didn’t bother me at all.
+The absence of romance doesn’t bother me at all.
 The series is more labeled as slice of life while it depicts the reality of the world.
-It allows the viewers to create the best realizations pertaining to the people in the society, how their thoughts and behaviors are influenced by the presence of others and some social situations.
+It allows the viewers to create the best realization pertaining to people in society, how their thoughts and behaviors are influenced by the presence of others and some social situations.

 The flow of the story does not progress until it reaches the near finale.
-The first half is rather random as it shows normal conversation among the characters while they enjoy things around them, in school and out.
-Some of you might find it boring, and others, which include myself, actually enjoy watching it because I can easily associate various situations the characters encounter with their daily living.
+The first half is randomly episodic as it shows casual conversations among the characters while they enjoy things around them.
+Some of you might find it boring while others, including myself, actually enjoy watching it because I can easily associate various situations the characters encounter with their daily living.

-There’s also this outgoing girl named Yui Yuigahama.
+There is also an outgoing girl named Yui Yuigahama.
 I like how she acts very cheerful.
 She is definitely the one that gives lively ambiance in the series.
-She always expresses her bright side and loves to interact with people a lot.
-I’d say she’s the total opposite of Hachiman and Yukino when it comes to their social involvement, but ironically speaking, she admires the two.
+She always expresses her bright side and loves to interact with others a lot.
+I’d say she is the total opposite of Hachiman and Yukino when it comes to their social involvement, but ironically speaking, she admires the two.

-The simplicity of the character designs is not bad.
-It is made plain, clean, and still attractive especially how Yukino stands out among other girls in the series.
-The image of Hachiman is parallel to how he is described as a pragmatic guy with dead-fish eye.
-The character design of Yui is good not to mention her hairstyle for a cute-type girl.
+The simplicity of the character design is not bad.
+It is made plain, clean and still attractive especially how Yukino stands out among the other girls in the series.
+The image of Hachiman is parallel to how he is described as a pragmatic guy with dead-fish eyes.
+The character design of Yui is fairly good not to mention her hairstyle for a cute-type easygoing girl.

 The opening theme titled Yukitoki sounds cute with the beautiful voice of Nagi Yanagi.
-The video portrays what to expect with the persona of the protagonists including the cheerfulness of Yui, and other characters in the series.
-The ending theme is Hello Alone by Saori Hayami and Nao Toyama, the voice actress of Yukino and Yui, respectively.
+The music video portrays what to expect with the persona of the two leads including the cheerfulness of Yui and other characters in the series.
+The ending theme is Hello Alone by Saori Hayami and Nao Toyama, the voice actresses of Yukino and Yui, respectively.
 The combination of their voice is well-suited for the song.
 It is made catchy and simple which is at least pleasant to ears.

 Yahari Ore no Seishun Rabu Kome wa Machigatteiru is worth to watch if you are fond of philosophical views of the world.
-Forget about the romance, it’s not the main focus in the series.
-It isn’t a masterpiece series, either, but at least enlightens you about the realizations of everything around you.
+Forget about the romance, it is not the main focus of the series.
+It isn’t a masterpiece series, either, but at least, it will enlighten you about the realization of everything around you.